Guillermo Ochoa: Return to América

-On 5 August 2019, Ochoa returned to Club América on a three-and-a-half year deal.
+On 5 August 2019, Ochoa returned to Club América on a three-and-a-half-year deal.
 Though details of the transfer were undisclosed, it was reported that Ochoa will be the highest-paid Mexican player in the Liga MX, earning US$4.4 million annually.
 He chose the number 6 jersey, as the numbers 1, 8, and 13 – numbers he has previously worn throughout his career – had already been registered.
 On 24 August, he played his first match for América since 2011 against Tigres UANL, which ended in a 1–1 draw.
 The team went on to reach the Apertura championship finals and faced Monterrey, with Ochoa playing in both legs and managing to save Stefan Medina's penalty kick in the subsequent shootout, though it was not enough to prevent Monterrey from winning 4–2 on penalty kicks, following a 3–3 draw on aggregate.

 Prior to the start of the 2020–21 season, Ochoa switched his jersey number.
 On 29 August 2020, he wore the captain's armband for the first time since returning to Club América in their 2–1 victory over Atlético San Luis.

 Following a 1–0 win against Querétaro on 24 August 2022, Ochoa became the goalkeeper with the most clean sheets in Club América's 105-year history, breaking the previous record of 110 held by Adrián Chávez.

 Salernitana

 On 23 December 2022, Ochoa signed for Italian Serie A club Salernitana, agreeing a contract until 30 June 2023 with a one-year extension option.
+After helping the club avoid relegation, Ochoa won Salernitana's Player of The Season award.
+He left Salernitana by mutual consent at the end of the 2023–24 season with the club relegated to the Serie B.

+AVS

+On 2 September 2024, Portuguese club AVS announced Ochoa's signing as a free agent.
+On 22 September 2024, Ochoa stared in a match against Sporting CP, where he made impressive saves against Viktor Gyökeres.
+At the end of the 2024–25 season, Ochoa was awarded the Clubs Best Defence of the Season.

+AEL Limassol

+By the end of the 2025 summer transfer window, Ochoa's expected transfer to Spanish Segunda División side Burgos CF fell through due to contractual financial disagreements.
+Shortly after, he signed with AEL Limassol of Cyprus.
+On 22 September, Ochoa debuted in a 5–0 loss to Omonia.